 Identity is defined as the various characteristics that come together to represent a person.
 The items on a job application make up part of your identity along with less objective characteristics such as sense of humor, taste in food, hobbies, and upbringing.

 Identity does affect behavior.
-One’s identity becomes a source of self esteem that either helps or hinders how one achieves life goals.
+One’s identity becomes a source of self-esteem that either helps or hinders how one achieves life goals.
 How one views himself can also become defined by stereotypes which in turn affects behavior.
 Behaviors such as smoking, drinking, and participating in sports are all heavily tied to self-perception.

 A health identity can be as simple as how one sees himself in terms of healthy or sick.
 Are you prone to illness?
-You might have a suffering health identity as well as habits which exacerbate illness.
+You might have a suffering health identity as well as habits that exacerbate illness.
 It can be also thought of as all the data about your health that would be obtained during a hospital visit or when purchasing health care.